Adam-The-Programmer/Forest-Security/README.md

 Application works in 2 modes - Forester and Installer.
 In both of them different features are enabled.

 Forester:
-❌ Set Device
+❌ Set Device/n
-✔️ Deactivate Device
+✔️ Deactivate Device/n
 ❌ Set Geolocation
 ❌ Change Device Config
 ✔️ Exit and listen for changes